 Louis’ practice covers a broad range of commercial real estate, with an emphasis on the representation of capital providers at all levels of the capital stack, including representing banks and other lending institutions in originating structured mortgage and mezzanine debt, negotiating intercreditor and co-lender agreements, and acquiring portfolios of performing and non-performing loans; representing hedge funds, opportunity funds and pension plans providing mezzanine, preferred equity and common equity joint venture investments; and construction lending.
 Louis has counseled both institutional lenders and borrowers in complex real estate loan workouts and restructurings during multiple down cycles in the real estate market.
 Louis has a particular expertise in fashioning “one-off” solutions for hard-to-structure, would-be loan assets.

-Louis has been recognized in The Legal 500 and in Super Lawyers 2009-2012.
-He writes and lectures on commercial real estate law.
-Louis’ most recent lecture was as a faculty member for the Practicing Law Institute’s conference entitled “Negotiating Real Estate Deals 2013,” at which he spoke on “Representing Lenders in a Changed Environment.”
+Louis has been recognized in Legal 500 for his continued excellence in real estate finance.
+He regularly writes and lectures on commercial real estate law.
+Louis’ most recent lecture was as a faculty member for the Practicing Law Institute’s conference entitled “Negotiating Real Estate Deals 2014,” at which he spoke on “Representing Lenders in a Changed Environment.”
 Louis’ most recent publication was an article entitled, “Does the Use of Equity Pledges in Mortgage Loans create a ‘Clogging’ Issue?” which appeared in Law360 in March 2013.

 Major transactions in which Louis acted as lead counsel in recent years include: